peiwal11/Network_traffic_analyze/README.md

   - OSS0 and OSS3 each handle 3 outgoing requests from other OSS nodes (each node requests half of the data file) and 1 internal request (full data file).
   - OSS1 and OSS2 each handle 1 internal request (full data file).

+  This explains the effective service bandwidth ratio of 8/11, where 1Gbps (123MB/s) translates to an actual throughput of 89MB/s.
 However, the actual traffic distribution is not always 5:2:2:5.
-This variability might be due to uneven load balancing by Kong
+This variability might be due to uneven load balancing by Kong.

 - In some cases, the output and input flow of Kong-MinIO is not the same.
       ![inoutnotsame1](images/konginoutdif.png)